 What is a road vacation?

-How to initiate a road vacation
+How is a road vacation process started?

 Where to file

 516 Third Avenue, Room 1200

 Once the petition, drawing or map and filing fee are submitted to the county clerk, the petition is reviewed for completeness and ownership of the abutting properties.
 The county then reviews the public’s interest in the right-of-way, whether there is a current or anticipated long term need for the right- of-way and whether any utility or other stakeholder has an ongoing need for the right-of-way to remain public.